cmtrounce/WrappedValue/README.md

 ## Example

+The Example project was built and tested using Travis CI.

 To run the example project, clone the repo, and run `pod install` from the Example directory first.

 ## Requirements

-WrappedValue is compiled using Swift 4.2 in Xcode 10.
+WrappedValue is compiled using Swift 5.0 in Xcode 10.2.
+The project is compatible with Swift 4.2 and Swift 5.0

 ## Installation